Developing Emotional Intelligence Skills for High Performance Cultures

 What’s EQ, you ask?
 Emotional Intelligence (EQ) is “the ability to monitor one’s own and others’ feelings and emotions, to discriminate among them and to use this information to guide one’s thinking and actions.

 Thanks to the internet age, anyone can get information at a moment’s notice.
 Now, being smart is expected.
 IQ is table stakes.
-But the skills of self-awareness, self-regulation, motivation, empathy and social skills just can’t be acquired by reading a couple of blog posts.
+But some skills just can’t be acquired by reading a couple of blog posts:

 The research shows that EQ for employees is a no-brainer.
 90% of the top performers have a high EQ.
 Additionally, they make $29,000 more annually than their low EQ counterparts.
 This is why employers are scrambling to improve their emotional intelligence training as part of their leadership and development programs.